Child Support and Debt Due for Past Support

 If you don't have a copy of the other parent's completed Affidavit, ask DHHS to give it to you.
 If DHHS won't do this, write to the DHHS hearing officer and ask that the other parent be served with a subpoena requiring that the information be brought to the hearing.
 If you don't have the other parent's Affidavit available to you, you can use your best estimate to fill out the Affidavit for the other parent.
 This will at least help you estimate the amount of support that you owe.

 To help show you how to fill out the forms yourself, the sample forms linked above have been filled out for a pretend family in the following example.
-If you get confused, you may want to get help from your DHHS child support worker or from a lawyer.
+If you get confused, you may want to get help from DHHS or from a lawyer.

 There are 3 children who live with their mother during the week.
-Two are under 12 and one is 15.
+Two are under 12 and one is over 12.
 The mother's total gross income for this year is $10,000.
-She pays $65 per week in child-care for the children under 12.
-One child has diabetes, which costs $20 per week in medication that is not covered by insurance.
+She pays $100 per week in child-care for the children under 12.
+One child has diabetes, which costs $50 per week in medication that is not covered by insurance.
 The mother pays $10 per week for health insurance for herself.

-Using the Worksheet, the family's combined adjusted gross income is $25,000.
-The mother's share is 40%.
-The father's share is 60%.
-The Child Support Guidelines show a weekly support amount of $52 for each of the two children under 12 and $64 for the 15 year old.
-Then the worksheet adds in the child care, medical expenses, and health insurance costs to find a total weekly support amount of $283.
+Using the Worksheet, the family's combined adjusted gross income is $27,000.
+The mother's share is 37%.
+The father's share is 63%.
+The Child Support Guidelines show a weekly support amount of $56 for each of the two children under 12 and $69 for the child 12 or older.
+Then the worksheet adds in the child care, medical expenses, and health insurance costs to find a total weekly support amount of $351.

-It is assumed that the mother provides her share because she cares for the children most of the time.
+It is assumed that the mother provides her share ($129.87) because she cares for the children most of the time.
 The father must pay his share to the mother.
+This includes his share of the weekly child care and extraordinary medical expenses that she pays directly.

 What if my income is very low and I can't afford to pay?